WiLL75G/soc-day19-soc-job-search-resources/resources/certification_roadmap.md

 └─────────────────────────────────────┘
 ```

-Year 1 is a hiring plan, not a learning plan.
-Everything in it either gets you past a filter or gives you something to say in a room.
+This order is a career planning framework rather than a requirement.

+Year 1 prioritizes one broad security certification and practical SOC exercises.

+Later stages introduce certifications that become more useful when they match the analyst's responsibilities and technology stack.

 ---

+## How I Would Use This Roadmap

+The roadmap is not a checklist where every item must be completed.

+Before starting another certification, I would ask:

+1. Does this close an actual knowledge gap?
+2. Does it appear in roles I am targeting?
+3. Can I demonstrate the same skill through practical work?
+4. Does it match technology I am likely to use?
+5. Is certification currently a better investment than additional lab or interview preparation?

+If the answer is unclear, collecting another certification may not be the highest priority.

+---

-## Free Study Resources
+## Free and Low Cost Study Resources

 | Resource | URL | Covers |
 |---|---|---|